Leave a Message

 Local Lifestyle

-As a suburb of Boston, Dover exudes an idyllic lifestyle characterized by rural aesthetics.
-The town is known for its strong school system, beautifully scenic roads, and an abundance of parks that offer spaces for relaxation and recreation.
-Homeownership is a common feature of Dover's residents, adding to the town's sense of a close-knit community.
+Dover exudes an idyllic lifestyle characterized by rural aesthetics within reach of Boston.
+The town is known for its strong school system, beautifully scenic roads, and an abundance of conservation land that offers spaces for relaxation and recreation.
+Homeownership is nearly universal -- there is essentially no rental market in Dover, reinforcing the town's close-knit community of long-term residents and families who have chosen estate-scale living as a priority.

 Things to Do